Mother: 7-year-old son ordered off Broward school bus at wrong stop

 “There was no bus at all,” Patricia Rodriguez, Santiago’s mother, said.
 “She saw all the kids coming, and she stopped the kids and asked, ‘Where is Santiago?’
 That’s when she got worried.
 She got worried.
 She called me right away, so I called the school, and I waited for them to call me back because, at that moment, I was really worried.
 That’s when I panicked.”

-Meanwhile, Santiago had been dropped off at the next stop near Rexmere Village, almost 2 miles away.
+Meanwhile, Santiago had been dropped off at the next stop, near Rexmere Village, almost 2 miles away.

 “He told me that the driver told him to get off the bus,” Rodriguez said.
 “He said he told the driver, ‘No, this is not my stop,’ but he got off.”